A tale of two events: Breaking through to a distracted media

-This blog post is brought to you by Terance Brouse, Account Director, MAVERICK.
+This blog is brought to you by Terance Brouse, Vice President, Client Services, MAVERICK Inc.

-In 2017, client media events run the risk of being neglected, forgotten or cannibalized due to larger events, hard news, stretched newsrooms and sometimes through the echo chamber of media groupthink – that sort of obsessive enthusiasm for (or preoccupation with) one thing.
+Media events can run the risk of being neglected, forgotten or cannibalized due to larger events, hard news, stretched newsrooms and sometimes through the echo chamber of media groupthink – that sort of obsessive enthusiasm for (or preoccupation with) one thing.
 When the media decide it’s time for navel gazing, they usually go all in – feasting on a single issue or topic until every strip of flesh is gone.

-Two recent client events provide salient examples for side-stepping potential media roadblocks.
+Two client events provide salient examples for side-stepping potential media roadblocks.

-First off, our client St. Joseph’s Health Centre Foundation received a $10 million gift on September 8th.
+First off, MAVERICK client St. Joseph’s Health Centre Foundation received a $10 million gift.
 What could go wrong?
 It was a perfect day – there was not a single cloud in the sky.
 Except it was also the opening day of TIFF.

 To ensure great coverage amid a distracted media, MAVERICK reached out early and often (persistence is key).
 And instead of focusing on a two-dimensional story about a cheque presentation, we pitched a broad-themed story that touched on roomy and all-inclusive ideas of community, family and giving, with the added punch and news currency of local healthcare in need.